udit-001/yt-notes/README.md

 ## API Documentation

-The API documentation for this app can be accessed at http://localhost:8000/api/docs/
+Once you're got the application running, you can view the API docs for this app by visiting http://localhost:8000/api/docs/

 ### API Endpoints